openjdk/jdk/src/java.base/share/man/keytool.md

 because `-keyalg` is a single-valued option and the `ec` value specified on the command line overrides the preconfigured options file.

-## Examples of Option Values
+## Defaults of Option Values

-The following examples show the defaults for various option values:
+These are the defaults for various option values:

 ```
 -alias "mykey"